Chibiania/project2/planning/user_stories.md

 ##### Show
 - View information about book including:
-1. Title
+  - Title
-2. Author
+  - Author
-3. Image
+  - Image
-4. Date of Publication
+  - Date of Publication
-5. Description
-6. Adaptations
+  - Adaptations
 - Click on individual adaptations so that information about adaptation appears

 ####Adaptations